-- (a) Each cottage within a cluster must either abut the common courtyard or must be directly connected to it by a pedestrian path that is at least 4 ft wide. - $\underline{\text{(b) A minimum of 50 percent of cottages within a cluster must be oriented to the common courtyard and must:}\\$ - (A) Have a main entrance facing the common courtyard; - (B) Be within 10 feet from the common courtyard, measured from the façade of the cottage to the nearest edge of the common courtyard; and - (C) Be connected to the common courtyard by a pedestrian path. - (c) Cottages within 20 feet of a street property line may have their entrances facing the street. - (d) Cottages not facing the common courtyard or the street must have their main entrances facing a pedestrian path that is directly connected to the common courtyard.
+- (1) Cottage Orientation.
+Cottages must be clustered or abut around a common courtyard or are directly connected to it by a pedestrian path, and must meet the following standards (see Figure 1): - (a) Each cottage within a cluster must either abut the common courtyard or must be directly connected to it by a pedestrian path that is at least 4 ft wide. - (b) A minimum of 50 percent of cottages within a cluster must be oriented to the common courtyard and must: - (A) Have a main entrance facing the common courtyard; - (B) Be within 10 feet from the common courtyard, measured from the façade of the cottage to the nearest edge of the common courtyard; and - (C) Be connected to the common courtyard by a pedestrian path. - (c) Cottages within 20 feet of a street property line may have their entrances facing the street. - (d) Cottages not facing the common courtyard or the street must have their main entrances facing a pedestrian path that is directly connected to the common courtyard.